Skip to Content

 Golden Eagle

 The Booted Eagle (Hieraaetus pennatus) presents an intriguing case of morphological diversity within raptors.
-With a size comparative to the common buzzard, this medium-built bird exhibits dimorphism with two distinct plumage types.
-The species typically weighs between 510-770 grams for males and 840-1,025 grams for females, showcasing sexual dimorphism as well.
+With a size comparable to the common buzzard, this medium-built bird exhibits dimorphism with two distinct plumage types.
+The species typically weigh 510-770 grams for males and 840-1,025 grams for females, showcasing sexual dimorphism.
 Their wingspan ranges from 110-132 cm, striking a balanced figure in the sky.

 Distinct by its feathered ‘boot’ legs, the Booted Eagle’s underparts differ according to morph: the pale form being more widespread than the dark.
 Despite size perceptions, their hunting prowess remains undiminished, creating a lasting impact on a variety of prey.
 Their habitat spans across Europe to Asia, migrating to Sub-Saharan Africa and the Indian Subcontinent during winter.